charmed-kubernetes/kubernetes-docs/pages/k8s/aws-integration.md

 # - ['aws-integrator', 'kubernetes-worker']
 ```

-To use this overlay with the **Charmed Kubernetes** bundle, it is specified during deploy like this:
+To use these overlays with the **Charmed Kubernetes** bundle, it is specified
+during deploy like this:

 ```bash
 juju deploy charmed-kubernetes --overlay ~/path/aws-overlay.yaml --overlay ~/path/aws-storage-overlay.yaml --trust